Rubin Statham: 2009

 In October 2009 Statham won another Futures title at Thailand F4.
 He defeated Roman Jebavý of the Czech Republic 6–3, 2–6, 7–5 in the final, having also won the doubles title the day before.
 He also won the Vietnam F1 title in the same month, defeating Amir Weintraub of Israel 6–7^{(4)}, 7–6^{(4)}, 6–1 in the final, and again made it a special event by winning the doubles as well.
-He was do it again in Korea in May 2013.
+He did it again in Korea in May 2013.
 In October 2010, Statham was the only New Zealand representative in the Men's Singles at the 2010 Commonwealth Games and was the sixth seed.
 He lost in the quarterfinals to top-seeded and eventual champion Somdev Devvarman of India 3–6, 4–6.

-2019
+2019-2020

 In January 2019 Statham played the ASB Classic in Auckland, where he caused a major upset by beating the 6th seed and 25th ranked player in the world at the time, Hyeon Chung in straight sets 7–5, 6–3.

-2020

 In March 2020, Statham's win in the World Group I play-off was his first competitive match for more than a year, a serious hip injury having caused him to retire from the first round of a Challenger event in Bangkok in February 2019.
 Other than purely domestic events, such as the New Zealand Premier League and Te Anau Invitational, it was the only match he played during the year.

-2023
+2023-2025

 At the 2023 Chengdu Open he reached the semifinals with Marcos Giron after the retirement of Marcelo Demoliner and Matwe Middelkoop and the subsequent withdrawal of Max Purcell and Jordan Thompson.

 He entered the qualifying event in singles at the 2023 Astana Open as an alternate replacing Borna Gojo and reached the second round of qualifying.

+Statham announced his retirement on 3 January 2025.